How Do You Prove Employer Liability?

 By Danielle Fletcher.
-Last updated 28th April 2023.
+Last updated 12th March 2024.
 Welcome to our guide looking at employer liability.
 While you’re working, your employer has a responsibility to ensure your health, safety and wellbeing as much as is reasonably practical.
-This duty comes from several pieces of legislation which we’ll explore throughout our guide.
+This duty comes from legislation which we’ll explore throughout our guide.

 Accidents at work or workplace accidents can happen for all different kinds of reasons.
 In this particular guide, we are concentrating on accidents that have happened because of employer negligence.